-Since its inception, 284 trained volunteers have spent over 10,000 hours promoting home composting in the county.
+Since 2006, 284 trained volunteers have spent over 10,000 hours promoting home composting in the county.

 Master Composters are volunteers who encourage people in their local community to start composting at home, and offer support to people who are already home composting and may be having difficulties or need encouragement.

 There are Master Composters of every age group and they come from a wide variety of backgrounds.
 This contributes to the effectiveness of the scheme – Master Composters can reach parts of communities that other compost promoting activities cannot.